Xilinx/inference-server/docs/hello_world_python.rst

 ---------

 Once the worker is ready, we can make an inference request to it.
-We construct a request that contains five integers and send it to Xilinx Inference Server.
+We construct a request that contains five integers and send it to AMD Inference Server.
 The ``NumericalInferenceRequest`` class is a helper class that simplifies creating a request in the right format.

 .. literalinclude:: ../examples/python/hello_world_rest.py